L0veBirbsAREReal/EmailContactListToolNoSPAM/README.md

 # EmailContactListToolNoSPAM
 Email: Filter via contacts is not a thing?
-OR amI missing something? - Since as long as I can remember having first made and email account and being inundated with spam spam spam.
+OR amI missing something? - Since as long as I can remember having first made and email account and being inundated with SPAM SPAM SPAM.

 Working in Gmail and ProtonMail

 Having tried many filters and different email domains I've concluded they do not wish to fix email at all.
-They give us 5-15 Gig for us only to spam the shit out of daily having an email account is now yet another responsibility to Keeping your inbox clean of spam and searching for logons, verify links is a minefield.
-These all really are marketing method of tracking our daily activity via log ons, ref links, affiliate links, tracking links like UTM links, redirect links, or click-tracking URLs, SPAM SPAM SPAM!
+They give us 5-15 Gig for us only to SPAM SPAM SPAM the shit out of daily.
+Having an email account is now yet another responsibility to Keeping your inbox clean of spam and searching for logons, verify links is a minefield.
+These all really are marketing method of tracking our daily activity via logons, ref links, affiliate links, tracking links like UTM links, redirect links, or click-tracking URLs, SPAM SPAM SPAM!

-To get back SOME self control of your email and filters, I'll float you my idea..
-But whinge on?
+To get back SOME self control of your OWN email and filters..
+I'll float you my idea..
+But whinge on, yea?
 The big tech companies want you to see their spam I got an idea to avoid that completely and make a painful curated list of

 alice@gmail.com
 bob@outlook.com